International Day of Education: Dangote's donation as a financing model in Nigeria, By Judith-Ann Walker

 To pool more domestic philanthropic financing, there is a dire need for a new strategic framework to provide assurances and an institutional template for the education sector’s sustainable financing.
 It is also critical to coordinate and align domestic philanthropic financing with resources from government, donors, and the lending arms of International Financing Corporations, in one harmonised multi-revenue-resourced financing plan.
 Against this background, the Dangote award emerges as an important test case, coming under the searchlight of an entire education community in Africa, seeking to learn how public-private partnerships address resource gaps and advance human capital development.

-Judith-Ann Walker holds a PhD in International Development from the ISS, the Hague, Netherlands; is a member of the Presidential-High Level Council on Women and Girls (P-HiLAC), Nigeria; and the Executive Director of the development Research and Projects Centre (dRPC).
+Judith-Ann Walker is the executive director of the development Research and Projects Centre (dRPC).